 Outside of my professional life, I have a small hobby farm which includes our dog & 2 cats, 2 horses, 3 goats, and 17 chickens, plus a large garden.
-My husband and I enjoy spending our free time with our three daughters (8 years and twin 3 year olds), hiking, horseback riding, dirt biking and playing on the farm.
+My husband and I enjoy spending our free time with our three daughters, hiking, horseback riding, dirt biking and playing on the farm.

 I started out as a volunteer at Banbury Cross and quickly decided to become an instructor.
 It seemed like a really good way to combine my physical therapy background and my love of horses.
 I became a certified therapeutic riding instructor at Cheff Center in 2008 and have been working at Banbury since then.
 I love seeing how horses can make a physical, cognitive, social or recreational difference in a person’s life!